nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 }
 ```

 In our example, the Sender wants to share the IdentityAttribute with the Recipient.
-To do so, it needs to insert the `id` of the corresponding LocalAttribute into the `sourceAttributeId` property and the IdentityAttribute itself into the `attribute` property of the [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem) contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for sharing Attributes.
+To do so, it needs to insert the `id` of the corresponding RepositoryAttribute into the `sourceAttributeId` property and the IdentityAttribute itself into the `attribute` property of the [ShareAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#shareattributerequestitem) contained within the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for sharing Attributes.
 The value of the `mustBeAccepted` property of the ShareAttributeRequestItem is set to `true` in this example.

 ```jsonc
 {